Natalie O'Neill Blog

 Dr Sam's Flawless Moisturiser Intense

-Flawless Moisturiser Intense is a hybrid between a gel moisturiser and a barrier cream – almost like the La Roche Posay Cicaplast Baume, but a lot more acne friendly.
+Dr Sam’s Flawless Moisturiser Intense is a hybrid between a gel moisturiser and a barrier cream, almost like the La Roche Posay Cicaplast Baume, but a lot more acne-friendly.

-It contains plenty of barrier health ingredients but it slightly heavier than a gel formula.
-If you aren’t keen on gel textures and want something a little heavier, this would be the one for you.
-It delivers that rich cream skin feel without being as problematic for acne prone skin as others are.
+It contains plenty of barrier health ingredients, but it’s slightly heavier than a gel formula.
+If you aren’t keen on gel textures and want something a little richer, this would be the one for you.
+It delivers that rich cream skin feel without being as problematic for acne-prone skin as others are.

 Purito Oat-In Calming Gel Cream